dg234/GettingAndCleaningData-Project/Codebook.md

 **Description**

-This script merges the training and the test sets in one data set.
+The run_analysis.R script merges the training and the test sets in one data set.
 It extracts only the measurements on the mean and standard deviation for each measurement.

 **Output**

-One dataset is created: tidy_data.txt
+One dataset is created:
 tidy_data.txt - Contains combined test and training data with measurements on the mean and standard deviation.

+**Code Explanation**
-**Code Explanation:**  Please reference the comments in the run_analysis.R file **Variables:**  Please reference the features_info.txt and features.txt
+Please reference the comments in the run_analysis.R file

+**Variables**
+Please reference the features_info.txt and features.txt